 Skip to Content

 We know moving across the ocean to live and study can be a bit intimidating.
 Not to worry, though.
-We have a whole range of staff teams and support services to ease your transition and get the most out of your time in New Zealand.
+We have a range of support services to ease your transition and get the most out of your time in New Zealand.
 You can email us with any questions or stay up to date by liking us on Facebook.
 You can also find out what it is like to be here by reading blogs from past students and watching our Massey and student videos.

 Massey offers a wide range of catered and non-catered accommodation options.
 Book your housing by getting in touch with the Accommodation Services team on the campus where you will be studying.